 Vernon Crawley Science Center

 Corridors are conceived as indoor streets that connect neighborhoods of labs, offices and classrooms, focusing activity and creating opportunity for interaction.
 Being a commuter campus, students need places to hang out between classes.
-Break-out spaces are located horizontally and vertically along these streets, and two-story spaces provide visual connectivity throughout.
+To that end, break-out spaces are located horizontally and vertically along these streets, and two-story spaces provide visual connectivity throughout.
 Curriculum-focused murals developed in collaboration with faculty create color and identity for the neighborhoods.

 Expanses of glass express shared-use spaces, while punched windows express offices and classrooms.
 The graphic brick/window pattern suggests the randomness of unexplained phenomena and the role of science in finding order therein.
 Glass fritting carries the same pattern, expressing the movement of circulation within, while reducing solar loads.